VictoriaSavage526/hello-world/README.md

 getting started

 Hi everybody!
-  My name is Victoria, and I'm fresh out of Data Structures at RPI, trying to make sense of the magical world of programming.
+  My name is Victoria, and I'm finally actually trying to use GitHub!